The 25 Best Travel Accessories for Europe

 Even if you’re travelling in the height of summertime, Europe (like everywhere else in the world) is still susceptible to the occasional rainstorm.

-You don’t want your trip to Europe to be ruined by the rain, so an umbrella is really an essential Europe travel accessory.
+You don’t want your trip to Europe to be ruined by the rain, so an umbrella is really an essential item for Europe or any international travel!

 If you plan to take any long bus or train journeys or have a long-haul flight to kick off your European adventure, then a good travel pillow is going to be a Europe travel necessity for you.